shubhamd99/full_android/README.md

 HTTP is the way modern applications network.
 It’s how we exchange data & media.
 Doing HTTP efficiently makes your stuff load faster and saves bandwidth.

+OkHttp is an HTTP client that’s efficient by default:

+- HTTP/2 support allows all requests to the same host to share a socket.
+- Connection pooling reduces request latency (if HTTP/2 isn’t available).
+- Transparent GZIP shrinks download sizes.
+- Response caching avoids the network completely for repeat requests.

 ## Retrofit

 The Retrofit library is a type-safe REST client for Android, Java, and Kotlin, developed by Square.
 With the help of the Retrofit library, we can have access to a powerful framework that helps us in authenticating and interacting with APIs and sending network requests with OkHttp.
 With the help of this library, downloading JSON or XML data from a web API becomes easy.
 In a Retrofit library, once the data is downloaded, it is parsed into a Plain Old Java Object (POJO) which must be defined for each “resource” in the response.
 Retrofit is an easy and fast library to retrieve and upload data via a REST-based web service.